arthurkowskii/Atom/DEVELOPMENT_LOG.md

 ## Recent Changes (Gallery Auto-Rows + Config)

 - Dynamic rows for thumbnails (per-card):
-  - Uses each gallery card’s actual height vs its CSS min-height to decide rows.
+  - Uses each gallery cardï¿½s actual height vs its CSS min-height to decide rows.
   - Unconstrained measurement avoids self-locking to one row from prior layout passes.
-  - Allows up to 3 rows when there’s real space: 2 rows at +500px, 3 rows at +800px above min-height.
+  - Allows up to 3 rows when thereï¿½s real space: 2 rows at +500px, 3 rows at +800px above min-height.
   - Correctly parses grid-template-columns: repeat(n, ...) to count columns.
   - Adds ResizeObserver to both .gallery-grid and .gallery-card for reliable relayout.